Light and strange vector resonances from lattice QCD at physical quark masses

 Here $\phi^{[\textbf P, \Lambda]}$ is a geometric function (depending on the total momentum and the irrep: $\textbf P, \Lambda$), which can be readily computed to high precision, and $m_1,m_2 \in \{ m_\pi, m_K \}$ are the masses of the hadrons in the relevant scattering process.

-Though the single-channel expression gives a direct determination of $\delta_1$ for each energy, we prefer to constrain the curve by fitting various models to the full data set.
+Though the single-channel expression gives a direct determination of $\delta_1$ for each energy, we prefer to constrain the curve by fitting various models to the full dataset.
 One advantage is that this allows analytic continuation to the complex plane, to determine the resonance pole position.
-A second is that fit quality can be assessed across the entire workflow, \eg by examining how the quality of a given phase shift fit depends on the time ranges used to determine the energies.
+A second is that fit quality can be assessed across the entire work flow, \eg by examining how the quality of a given phase-shift fit depends on the time ranges used to determine the energies.

 We denote a particular phase-shift model, with label $\sf m$, by the function $\delta_1^{\sf m}(p; \bm \alpha_{\sf m})$, where $\bm \alpha_{\sf m}$ is a vector of model parameters.
 Using this in Eq.~\eqref{pwaveqcrootequation} allows one to predict a set of model energies, denoted by $\{ E^{\mathcal Q, \sf m}_n(\bm \alpha_{\sf m}) \}$.
 These can be combined with numerically determined energies $\{ E^{\mathcal Q}_n \}$ to form a correlated chi-squared function $\chi^2_{\sf m}(\bm \alpha_{\sf m})$, which can be minimized with respect to $\bm \alpha_{\sf m}$ to determine the best-fit model parameters: $\bm \alpha_{\sf m}^\star$.